markmarijnissen/js-mediator/README.md

 var button.on('clicked',function(){ ... });
 ```

-To make this fit in the Module pattern, you would need to create a Singleton:
+You could convert this to a Module by creating a "ButtonCollection" to keep track of all instances:

 ```javascript
 var ButtonCollection = {};